veracity/veracity-documentation/tutorials/nodejs-webapp-ts/2-development-environment.md

 npm i -D typescript node-forge ts-node tslint
 ```

 Now we have all the utilities we need.
 Next we must configure TypeScript so it can transpile our application.
 In most of the TypeScript tutorials you find online you will probably see them install TypeScript as a global dependency.
 This allows you to use the command line utility `tsc` from any folder on your machine.
-Allthough this may be convenient it "hides" the dependency from the project itself since `typescript` will not be listed in `package.json`.
+Although this may be convenient it "hides" the dependency from the project itself since `typescript` will not be listed in `package.json`.
 Also, if you have multiple projects using different versions of TypeScript you will have to install it on a per-project basis anyway.
 For these reasons we recommend that you install TypeScript as a devDependency within your project directly.
 You can still use the `tsc` command through a small utility that comes with `npm` called `npx`.
-This is how we will use `tsc` for the reaminder of this tutorial.
+This is how we will use `tsc` for the remainder of this tutorial.

 With TypeScript installed we can now initialize our `tsconfig.json` file.
 This file tells TypeScript how to convert our project into vanilla JavaScript through a process called *transpilation*.
 Run this command:
 ```